jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our culture is very entrenched in the Industrial Age.
 So many people live to take credit for titles, instead of accomplisments.
 Professors, managers, executives, union leaders, all cherish the title of Industrial Age heirarchies.
 These well-intentioned people, don't want to return back to equality that happens at the start of every new age.
 They refuse to upgrade our philosophy.
 Or they want someone else to.
 The result is, the West is in the process of losing the game.

 We are in an entirely new age.
-The Information Age is just as historical and powerful as the Science Age.
+The Internet Age is just as historical and powerful as the Science Age.
 And nobody has earned victory over it yet.
 Africa, South America, East Asia, Middle East, India, Eastern Europe, any civilization in the world is no better off then the West.
-Actually, I'd say, the West is far behind in the race to win the Information Age
+Actually, I'd say, the West is far behind in the race to win the Internet Age

 In all my schooling, reading, discussing, working, in all my life, the ancestors of the barbarian kings, the ones whose grand parents worked 365 days a year in horrible English factories, who suffered famines in Ireland, draughts in France, and wars throughout Europe, the ones who did work in the labs in New York, who worked the mines of Pennsylvania, the lines of Michigan, who solved millions of different problems during the Science and Industrial Ages as player gods; their grandkids today simple don't want to feel frontline pain.
 As one sharp observer noted to me "it's like they've folded their cards."

 It's why so many of todays Western protagonists and player gods are foreigners.
 Also why so many tortured souls are born with irrationality (mental illness) in western society.
 Society is using their curse, to be irrational against the corrupt rulebook, and start involuntarily discovering the just rulebook of the next Age.
 Irrational people are the most likely to see through the Matrix and start the rebellion.
 The curse is to live the rebellion of the mind history demands somebody be mad.
 That's the rationality of irrationality.
 The longer we hold off upgrading, the most cursed minds our player god is forced to make to starting winning the game again.

-Fighting to delay the upgrade, is also why so many antagonists import extras (illegal immigration, migrant crisis, legal immigration) into the West, because they know desperate people are inherent extras, and only a society of extras, keeps antagonists of the Information Age in power in the 21st Century.
+Fighting to delay the upgrade, is also why so many antagonists import extras (illegal immigration, migrant crisis, legal immigration) into the West, because they know desperate people are inherent extras, and only a society of extras, keeps antagonists of the Internet Age in power in the 21st Century.

 https://www.youtube.com/watch?v=BKorP55Aqvg
 _This the Antagonist Executive at work.
 No jokes, too many know how real this is.
 Darth Blockbuster's delusion of being the leader, despite personal incompetence, lasts until player gods rise up.
 I feel like I'm watching Charles trying to make battle plans.
 I can't help but see "the decline and fall" in this sketch._

 Modern technology is so powerful, it overcomes any natural drawback like language, geography, or history some places in the world have.
-That means the winner of the Information Age is up for grabs.
+That means the winner of the Internet Age is up for grabs.
 I don't know who will win.
 I do suspect though, the people of the West are dead-set on celebrating away their ancestors glory, quite literally living off their inheritance, and happily going down with the ship that was Western Civilization.
-One thing I do know, that whichever society throws away the memories, excuses, and philosphies of the past, and embraces Techvolution and the era of mass-collaboration, will be the winner of the Information Age.
+One thing I do know, that whichever society throws away the memories, excuses, and philosphies of the past, and embraces Techvolution and the era of mass-collaboration, will be the winner of the Internet Age.
 And it's this player god that will happily reign supreme for many years in the never ending game of civilization.
 I smile, thinking of all those bakers, tailors, designers, roofers, engineers, cleaners, repairmen, and maybe even a few majicians, smiling on a new and empowered Main Street.

-Hopefully they'll colonize the West, and so, bring on the Information Age to the world.
+Hopefully they'll colonize the West, and so, bring on the Internet Age to the world.
 At least with this book, those people in what remains of the West, can read what their grandparents could have done as they regret the choices of player gods who lost because they refused to play the game.

 ## Stuff I Couldn't Fit In